Well-Loosened

 Most gardeners know that our garden plants really suffer in deeply compacted soil.
 This is one of our reasons for tilling each season.
 We till to destroy weeds and turn vegetation into the soil, sure, but we also till to loosen the soil.
 We all know this intuitively.
 We’d never plant our vegetables in the garden without first loosening the soil for them.
 And we definitely wouldn’t plant a row of vegetables directly in the deeply compacted soil of one of last year’s paths without first tilling or otherwise loosening it.
 We know our plants would really suffer.
 But why is this?

 Another part of the reason loosened soil is so beneficial is that truly healthy soil needs millions of pores—or “air pockets”—for the movement of both air and water.
 Well-loosened soil has millions of small pockets of space between the soil particles that help with water, nutrient, and air movement.3 The air movement made possible by these pockets of space allows the aerobic microbes characteristic of healthy soils to thrive.
-Furthermore, not only does water drain better through this well-loosened soil—importantly, making it well-drained, as well—its multitude of small pores also make room for stored water.
-And loose soils are literally better at keeping water present because of their enhanced facilitation of the upward pull of water through capillary action.
+Furthermore, not only does water drain better through this well-loosened soil—importantly, making it well-drained, as well—its multitude of small pores provide extra storage spaces for water.
+Loose soils are also better at keeping water present because of their enhanced facilitation of the upward pull of water through capillary action.

 The tremendous depth of our plants’ roots pictured above also shows us that everything done to your soil is best done deeply.